tomjoht/doc-api-book/otherapis/docapis_flickr_example.md

----
+# Flickr example

-title: 'Flickr example: Retrieve a Flickr gallery and display it on a web page'
+Retrieve a Flickr gallery and display it on a web page'
-permalink: /docapis_flickr_example/
-categories:
-- api-doc
-course: "Documenting REST APIs"
-weight: 4.1
-type: notes_docapis
----

-{% include notes.html %}

 ## The challenge